sqlchow/sap-hana/documentation/SAP_Automation_on_Azure/Process_Documentation/sample_deployments.md

 ### **Scenario 2 - Deploying the SAP system** ###

-For deploying the SAP system navigate to the folder(DEV-NOEU-SAP02-X02) containing the DEV-NOEU-SAP02-X02.json parameter file and use the installer.sh script.
+For deploying the SAP system navigate to the folder(DEV-NOEU-SAP02-X02) containing the DEV-NOEU-SAP02-X02.json parameter file and use the ***installer.sh*** script.

 ```bash
     cd ~/Azure_SAP_Automated_Deployment/WORKSPACES/SYSTEM/DEV-NOEU-SAP02-X02

     ${DEPLOYMENT_REPO_PATH}deploy/scripts/installer.sh --parameterfile DEV-NOEU-SAP02-X02.json --type sap_system --auto-approve
 ```

-**New-SAPSystem** PowerShell cmdlet:
+When using PowerShell the same can be achieved with the ***New-SAPSystem*** PowerShell cmdlet:

 ```PowerShell
     cd \Azure_SAP_Automated_Deployment\WORKSPACES\SYSTEM\DEV-NOEU-SAP02-X02